Scholarly Leave Procedures and Guidelines

 The dean will review the recommendations from the faculty advisory committee and the chairs/directors and, pending availability of funding, make a final determination.
 Faculty members will be notified in writing of the dean’s decision and if the leave is approved by the dean, the dean will seek approval from the provost.

 If the provost approves the leave, the faculty member and respective chair/director will be notified by the dean.
 The faculty member will be issued a Leave Agreement and Promissory Note, as well as a new employment contract reflecting the terms of the leave.
 Faculty receiving approved leave are expected to abide by the terms of the leave agreement.

-Eligible faculty may apply for a scholarly leave for one semester at full pay, two semesters at half pay, or up to two semesters at no pay.
+Eligible faculty may apply for a scholarly leave for one semester at full-pay, two semesters at half-pay, or up to two semesters at no-pay.
 Faculty must sign a Study-Research/Educational Leave and Promissory Note agreeing to return to the university and serve a period of employment equal to twice the period of leave.
 If the return-to-work commitment is not honored, the faculty member must reimburse the university for the salary received during the leave period, plus interest, regardless of the source of funds (e.g., E&G, grants, external, etc.).
-In addition, the faculty member must submit the Faculty Leave Reports Form to the Dean’s Office by December 15 (for fall semester leave) or May 15 (for spring semester leave) and is expected to to give a presentation describing the outcomes of their leave project in a public forum.
+In addition, the faculty member must submit the Scholarly and Educational Leave Reports Form [Google Form] to the Dean’s Office by December 15 (for fall semester leave) or May 15 (for spring semester leave) and is expected to to give a presentation describing the outcomes of their leave project in a public forum.

 Note: Acceptance of study-research or educational leave makes the recipient ineligible for other university, College or department financial support, including travel funds.